cyberchitta/llm-context.py/README.md

 1. Navigate to your project's root directory.
 2. (Optional) Edit `.llm-context/config.toml` to [add custom ignore patterns](#customizing-ignore-patterns).
-3. Run `lc-sel-full` to select files for full content inclusion.
+3. Run `lc-sel-files` to select files for full content inclusion.
 4. (Optional) [Review the selected file](#reviewing-and-editing-selected-files) list in `.llm-context/curr_ctx.toml`.
 5. Run `lc-context` to generate and copy the context to your clipboard.
 6. Paste the generated context into your Claude Project Knowledge or GPT Knowledge.